shashwatah/instahunter/README.md

 ### Prerequisites

 To run the app from source - [Git](https://git-scm.com/) is needed to clone the repository on your machine.
-[Python](https://www.python.org/) and [Click](https://click.palletsprojects.com/en/7.x/) are required to run the app.
+[Python](https://www.python.org/) and [Click](https://click.palletsprojects.com/en/7.x/) are required to run the app from the source.

 ### Installing